Hanukkah Music: Soundtrack Your Eight Nights of Celebrations with Radio Hanukkah

 Celebrate the Festival of Lights with the best contemporary and traditional holiday music.

-Now available to stream on the SiriusXM app through December 26, Radio Hanukkah plays an extensive collection of Hanukkah music — including contemporary, traditional, and children’s selections themed around the festival— as well as prayers and daily reflections.
+Available to stream on the SiriusXM app from December 24 through January 3, Radio Hanukkah plays an extensive collection of Hanukkah music — including contemporary, traditional, and children’s selections themed around the festival— as well as prayers and daily reflections.

 Hanukkah Music